 Jobs are meant to go away

-Published: Mon, 20 May 2024
+Published: 20 May 2024

 ~2 min read

 Then there are maintenance jobs.
 Farming tools improve over time, but the act of farming simply maintains the foundation of society, rather than move it forward.
 Most hospital doctors cure patients of known illnesses using known methods and tools, but do not discover new ones.
 Cooks, taxi drivers, lawyers, cashiers - all primarily exist to support existing infrastructure rather than build it.
-These jobs don’t eliminate themselves.
+These jobs can’t eliminate themselves.

 Traffic light as a job